-You can also use funds from existing retirement funds, such as a 401(k), 403(b), TSP, IRA, or other account to fund your new self-directed Cryptocurrency IRA.
+You can also use funds from existing retirement funds, such as a 401(k), 403(b), TSP, IRA, or another account to fund your new self-directed Cryptocurrency IRA.
 That allows you to maintain the same tax advantages as your existing accounts, transfer funds without tax consequences, and enjoy the gains to be had from investing in cryptocurrencies.
-If you already have an IRA, 401(k), or other retirement plan that you would like to use to fund your Cryptocurrency IRA, Coin IRA can guide the rollover or transfer process hand in hand with you, allowing you to take advantage of this once in a lifetime opportunity.
+If you already have an IRA, 401(k), or another retirement plan that you would like to use to fund your Cryptocurrency IRA, Coin IRA can guide the rollover or transfer process hand in hand with you, allowing you to take advantage of this once in a lifetime opportunity.

 Advantages of Cryptocurrency Investments

 There’s no question that cryptocurrencies are the wave of the future.
-With acceptance and usage of cryptocurrencies growing every day, their value will only increase over time.
+With the acceptance and usage of cryptocurrencies growing every day, their value will only increase over time.
 In 2010, 10,000 bitcoins were used to purchase two pizzas.
 Now those bitcoins are worth tens of millions of dollars.
 And because cryptocurrency prices are more stable than they once were, they are appealing to more and more investors who see the benefit of an allocation of their investment portfolios in addition to their stocks, bonds, and other traditional financial assets.

 Check out the latest cryptocurrency prices.

 A Cryptocurrency IRA also offers the same tax advantages as any other IRA.
-With a Traditional Cryptocurrency IRA, you can invest in cryptocurrency with pre-tax dollars, rollover existing retirement funds from a like account without creating a taxable event, and defer taxation on your gains until you decide to take a distribution.
+With a Traditional Cryptocurrency IRA, you can invest in cryptocurrency with pre-tax dollars, roll over existing retirement funds from a like account without creating a taxable event, and defer taxation on your gains until you decide to take a distribution.
 Or if you opt for a Roth IRA and invest in your Cryptocurrency IRS with post-tax dollars, all the same benefits of a Roth IRA still apply.
 Ultimately, you should consult your tax advisor for advice concerning any kind of IRA.